douglasdcm/guara/examples/web_ui/helium/README.md

+# Introduction
+[Helium](https://github.com/mherrmann/helium) is lighter web automation with Python.
+It is a library for automating browsers such as Chrome and Firefox.

 # Helium Integration Testing with Guara

 This project demonstrates how to integrate [Helium](https://github.com/mherrmann/helium) with Guará for web UI testing using the Page Transactions (PT) pattern.
 The test suite automates interactions with a local HTML page and verifies expected behaviors.